 Holy holidays, Batman!
 It’s almost Thanksgiving!
 This time of year especially makes me grateful for my Puerto Rican heritage.
 The holiday season is an opportunity for my family to gather around delicious food that is rich in tradition, history, and FLAVOR!
 The star of our Thanksgiving dinner table has always been, and will always be pavochon.
 What is pavochon, you ask?

-16 cloves of garlic, minced
+- 16 cloves of garlic minced

-1 tablespoon Adobo seasoning (all-purpose)
+- 1 tablespoon Adobo seasoning all-purpose

-4 teaspoons (2 packets) Sazon seasoning
+- 4 teaspoons 2 packets Sazon seasoning

-2 teaspoons ground black pepper
+- 2 teaspoons ground black pepper

-2 teaspoons dried oregano
+- 2 teaspoons dried oregano

-2 tablespoon extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-Thaw your Butterball whole turkey according to the package instructions, remove the giblets and pat it dry.
+Defrost the turkey according to the package instructions, remove the giblets and pat it dry.
 Place the turkey in a non-reactive container or extra large ziptop bag.